Projections

 # %%

-# Maximum projection along x-axis and y-axis
+# Compute maximum projection along x-axis and y-axis

 max_x_image = np.max(image, axis=2)